mingzilla/python_packaging/README.md

 * terminologies
   - `module` - a module is a single Python `file`
   - `package` - a package is a `directory` that has a `__init__.py` file

-### Challenges without using a virtual env
+* virtual env
-* python by default doesn't know the root directory of the current project
+  - without venv, python by default doesn't know the root directory of the current project
+  - so even if `__init__.py` is put in each subfolder, modules within cannot be found
   - e.g. it doesn't know your source root dir is `./src`
   - e.g. it doesn't know your test root dir is `./tests`
-* so even if `__init__.py` is put in each folder/module, the module cannot be found

 ### Proposal

-Since a test is in an arbitrary folder, to run one test file directly, we need to make sure the root folder is added to `sys.path`.
+Since a test is in an arbitrary folder, to run one test file directly,

+* we need to make sure the root folder is added to `sys.path`.
 The following shows how to do so:

-#### tests/base_util/__init__.py
+#### `tests/base_util/__init__.py`
 Put `resolve_root` into `__init__.py`, which finds the `root_path` and add it to `sys.path`

 ```python